View essential information and videos about the changes to teaching and learning and campus facilities from September 2020

 Contemporary Issues in Primary Education raises your awareness of complex contemporary issues and the impact they have on children’s lives.
 The module recognises that children’s educational experiences are subject to complex influential factors which have implications for social justice and achievement.
 These factors change over time, as new priorities emerge to which schools and teachers are expected to respond, however the implications for schools and their communities are contextual.
 Individual children and individual communities deserve individual consideration.
 The module provides you with the opportunity to embrace this complexity and begin to develop the expertise to manage complex issues in a systematic, informed and effective fashion.
 Building on the foundations of equity, justice and social responsibility, you will develop a framework which will guide your understanding of contemporary issues within the primary education context and which will facilitate your ongoing professional learning and development in the future.

 Timetables for your induction week are normally available in August prior to enrolment.
 You can expect to receive your timetable for the rest of the academic year during your induction week.
 While we make every effort to ensure that timetables are as student-friendly as possible, scheduled teaching can take place on any day of the week.

 Every effort has been made to ensure the accuracy of our published course information, however our programmes are subject to ongoing review and development.
 Changing circumstances may necessitate alteration to, or the cancellation of, courses.

 Changes may be necessary to comply with the requirements of accrediting bodies, revisions to subject benchmarks statements, to keep courses updated and contemporary, or as a result of student feedback.
 We reserve the right to make variations if we consider such action to be necessary or in the best interests of students.

 When you apply, you are expected to have:

-- GCSE at Grade A (or equivalent qualification) in Mathematics;
+- GCSE at Grade A or Grade 7 or above (or equivalent) in Mathematics;

 - Suitable presentational qualities, including a good standard of written English.